gregoryarose/NHCC/README.md

 If not already installed, install python:

-NOTE: WHen the install window comes up, tick the box to add "Add Python 3.10 to PATH"
+NOTE: When the install window comes up, tick the box to add "Add Python 3.10 to PATH"

 	https://www.python.org/ftp/python/3.10.2/python-3.10.2-amd64.exe